Lanny Ross: Comeback, in person and on radio

 He resumed his career on November 1, 1945, as a guest on Andre Kostelanetz's program over the CBS network.
 The New York Daily News reported his successful return: "Lanny is in good voice.
 His vibrant tenor delivers both words and music with sweet tones, smooth style, and clear-cut diction.
 His many fans welcome Ross, certain that he will soon again be numbered among the most popular of microphone songsters."
 He began a vaudeville engagement in Philadelphia, reviewed by a Variety correspondent: "Ross had the usual cold-early-Friday-afternoon audience in the palm of his hand.
 His voice hasn't lost any of its resonance.
 House almost filled when caught."
 Ross next went to Miami in January 1946, where he "stops the show cold."

 Procter & Gamble hired Ross for a weekday-evening, 15-minute radio program, paying him $3,000 per week.
 The show made its debut on April 1, 1946.
 The Lanny Ross Show became a fixture on CBS, running through the 1950s as a weekday-afternoon, half-hour program featuring conversation, recordings, and his own vocals.
 He had conducted a three-week tour of Japan in late 1960, stopping near Tokyo to interview 20 Army servicemen for his radio program.
 He broadcast the tapes in early 1961.
 The program went off the air in May 1961; many of CBS Radio's longtime programs were being canceled between 1959 and 1962.

 Lanny Ross largely retired from performing in the early 1970s, although he continued to do occasional shows, including a 1980 tour with bandleader Harry James.
 In December 1984, at age 78, he sang at three of the famous "21" restaurant's annual Christmas celebrations, accompanied (as was the 21's custom) by a Salvation Army band.

 Personal life

 Olive Anne White (1899-1984) became his business manager in 1932; she was seven years his senior.
 In 1935 they were married, and stayed together for almost five decades.

 In the 1940s and 1950s the Rosses lived on a farm in Stanfordville, New York, on Bangall-Amenia Road.
-In 1955 they sold the property to James Cagney for $100,000, and part of the road was renamed Cagney Way.
+He sold this farm to Richard C. Patterson, U. S. Ambassador to Switzerland, in April 1951, for $100,000.
+It subsequently came into the ownership of actor James Cagney, in May 1955, again for $100,000.
+Part of the road was renamed Cagney Way.
 The Rosses relocated to a Manhattan apartment.

 Ross's wife died in 1984 at the age of 85.
 Ross suffered a stroke in 1987 and another in early 1988.
 He was admitted to Lenox Hill Hospital in New York, where he died of heart failure on April 25 at the age of 82.